nazan/burning-tyger/README.md

 > > By: William Blake

 # Cause
-For the lack of a low cost solution to an electronic ballot system which addresses two key problems.
+For the lack of a low cost solution to an electronic ballot system which addresses 3 key problems.

 1. Voter anonymity.
 2. Vote validity (including vote deduplication)